Mahimaraikwar28/Assesment/README.md

 4.Then we are checking a if condition in which we are extracting month which is betweren july(7) and september(9), if the condition is true then the code inside if is executed.

+5.Then we have applied an if condition where we are checking if the department is marketing.

-5.Then we are incrementing the value of 'count' by 1 for each object in the 'results'.
+6.Then we are incrementing the value of 'count' by 1 for each object in the 'results'.

-6.`res.json({"total_items": count});`: This line sends a JSON response back to the client with a single property `"total_items"` containing the value of the `count` variable.
+7.`res.json({"total_items": count});`: This line sends a JSON response back to the client with a single property `"total_items"` containing the value of the `count` variable.

 ### Conclusion: The above code calculates the total number of items that have a date between july and september in the 'results' array.